Motorized scooter: Deaths

 The first UK fatality involving an e-scooter occurred on 12 July 2019 when 35-year-old Emily Hartridge was killed in Battersea, London in a collision on a roundabout with a truck.
-London's cycling commissioner said that "new regulations must be put forward quickly" as e-scooters are "currently not safe—with no restrictions on speeds, no mandatory brakes and lights, and no rules on who can ride them and where".
+London's cycling commissioner said that "new regulations must be put forward quickly" as e-scooters were "currently not safe—with no restrictions on speeds, no mandatory brakes and lights, and no rules on who can ride them and where".

-The first death of a pedestrian hit by an e-scooter occurred on 8 June 2022, when the 71-year old victim died in hospital after being impacted by a 14-year old scooter-riding male on 2 June.
+The first death of a pedestrian hit by an e-scooter occurred on 8 June 2022, when the 71-year-old victim died in hospital after being hit by a 14-year-old scooter-riding male on 2 June.

 United States

 Rules in the United States vary by state.
 Motorized scooters are often not street legal, as they cannot be tagged, titled, insured, and do not meet federal requirements for lights or mirrors.
 Particular localities may have further ordinances that limit the use of motorized scooters.
 The top speed of the average motorized scooter is around 20 mph.
 Due to their small wheels, motorized scooters are not typically safe for street use as even the smallest bumps can cause an accident.

 California, for example, requires that a person riding a motorized scooter on a street be 16 years of age or older, have a valid driver's license, be wearing a bicycle helmet, have no passengers, and otherwise follow the same rules of the road the same as cars do.
 The motorized scooter must have brakes, may not have handlebars raised above the operator's shoulders, and if ridden at night must have a headlight, a taillight, and side reflectors.
 A motorized scooter may not be operated on sidewalks or on streets if the posted speed limit is over 25 mph unless in a Class II bicycle lane.

 Michigan laws treat motorized scooters similarly to bicycles.
 They are typically allowed on sidewalks, bike lanes, and roads.

 In Washington, D.C., motorized scooters are classified as Personal Mobility Devices, and are therefore not considered motor vehicles.
 This means there is no inspection, license, insurance, or registration required.
 Additionally, this means that motorized scooters are allowed on the sidewalks, and helmets are not required.

 In Georgia, motorized scooters are considered Electric Personal Assistive Mobility Devices, meaning they can be used on sidewalks and highways where the speed limit is at most 35 mph, or in the bike lane.
 The law also specifies that users of Electric Personal Assistive Mobility Devices, including motorized scooter riders, "have the same rights and duties as prescribed for pedestrians".

 Scooter sharing companies have rules for operation printed on both the scooter and in the app, which includes instructions to not ride on the sidewalk.
 Given that the laws regarding motorized scooters vary from state to state, the scooter sharing instructions can differ from the local law.